Himanshukhanari/image-edge-detection/README.md

-# image-edge-detection
+This project demonstrates edge detection on any input image using four widely used operators:

+Sobel

+Prewitt

+Laplacian

+Canny

+The results are displayed side-by-side for easy comparison using OpenCV, NumPy, SciPy, and Matplotlib.
+│── edge_detection.py
+│── image.jpg
+│── README.md
+Edge detection is a fundamental task in image processing used to detect discontinuities or sharp changes in pixel intensity.
- perform edge detection using different operators and compare the results. import cv2 import numpy as np import matplotlib.pyplot as plt from scipy import ndimage
+This project helps visualize how different operators detect edges uniquely. code used import cv2 import numpy as np import matplotlib.pyplot as plt from scipy import ndimage

 # ----------- Load Image -----------
-img = cv2.imread("image.jpg")      # <-- change to your image name
+img = cv2.imread("image.jpg")      # <-- replace with your image
 img_gray = cv2.cvtColor(img, cv2.COLOR_BGR2GRAY)

 # ----------- Sobel Operator -----------